ADGRG4

-G protein-coupled receptor 112 is a protein encoded by the ADGRG4 gene.
-GPR112 is a member of the adhesion GPCR family.
+Adhesion G protein-coupled receptor G4 is a protein that in humans is encoded by the ADGRG4 gene (previously GPR112).
+ADGRG4 is a member of the adhesion GPCR family.

 Adhesion GPCRs are characterized by an extended extracellular region often possessing N-terminal protein modules that is linked to a TM7 region via a domain known as the GPCR-Autoproteolysis INducing (GAIN) domain.

-GPR112 is expressed in human enterochromaffin cells and in the mouse intestine.
-The N-terminal fragment (NTF) of GPR112 contains pentraxin (PTX)-like modules.
-GPR112 gene expression has been identified as a marker for neuroendocrine carcinoma cells.
+ADGRG4 is expressed in human enterochromaffin cells and in the mouse intestine.
+The N-terminal fragment (NTF) of ADGRG4 contains pentraxin (PTX)-like modules.
+ADGRG4 gene expression has been identified as a marker for neuroendocrine carcinoma cells.